Anton-Latukha/docker-tensorflow-haskell-ihaskell/notes/did.md

-5.
-Dids:
-* Created the GPU version
-* Pushed GPU Docker image to Docker Hub (latukha/tensorflow-haskell-ihaskell:latest-gpu)
-* Compiled and pushed an -O2 version in latukha/tensorflow-haskell-ihaskell:latest, that prove that -O2 latukha/tensorflow-haskell-ihaskell:latest-gpu is easily achieved now also.
+6.
 TODO:
-* Find, choose and make best way to combine CPU/GPU development & usage
+* Split to two versions, OSS and ADV
+* Receive and compile private code into binary package
+* Make a process to produce same platform&optimization binaries, without exposing access to private repos or code in them
+* Make a process and a way to insert binaries seamlessly in the ADV image
+* Provide script to push the docker image to AWS container service
+* Make further AWS integration (maybe migrate whole process to AWS)
-* Make possible optimizations of execution
+* Make  further possible optimizations of execution
-* Stanford CoreNLP
 * Submit PR to IHaskell with real installation instructions
 * Ask IHaskell: How it is that their Dockerfile got completely different from README.md installation
 * Submit bug report with error in Tensorflow verification instructions (https://stackoverflow.com/questions/40904979/the-print-of-string-constant-is-always-attached-with-b-intensorflow)
 * For them, tensorflow/haskell, do their laziness "# TODO: move the setup step to the docker script."
 That enables possibility of Tensorflow-Haskell + IHaskell
 * Push/ask tensorflow/haskell devs to make new release of bindings and publish it on Hackage/Stackage

+5.
+Dids:
+* Created the GPU version
+* Pushed GPU Docker image to Docker Hub (latukha/tensorflow-haskell-ihaskell:latest-gpu)
+* Compiled and pushed an -O2 version in latukha/tensorflow-haskell-ihaskell:latest, that prove that -O2 latukha/tensorflow-haskell-ihaskell:latest-gpu is easily achieved now also.
+* Decided not to create branches fro CPU/GPU, as versions have a minor diff, just do 'Dockerfile' for CPU and 'Dockerfile-gpu' for GPU
+* Found a way to workaround Git usage of main key (account key) to receive code from deploy keys.
+Useful.

 4.
 Dids: